XzavierDunn/Discord_Bot_v2/README.md

 you discord server: https://discordapp.com/api/oauth2/authorize?client_id=(INSERT YOUR BOT'S CLIENT ID)&scope=bot

 You can find your client id under the general information page for your application.
-Then go down to your bot and grab the Token and put that into the designated spot.
+Then go down to your bot and grab the Token and put that into the client.run('') position in the py file.
 After that just launch the script and it should run.